Flora Botton: Career

 In 1955, Botton returned to Mexico City and began her career teaching in a private finishing school.
 She was hired to teach philosophy at her alma mater in 1956.
 In 1964, she was accepted into the first 2-year master's degree program in Oriental studies at El Colegio de México (Colmex).
-Between 1966 and 1968, Botton studied at the School of Oriental and African Studies at the University of London and then spent spent several months studying at the National Taiwan Normal University in Taipei.
+Between 1966 and 1968, Botton studied at the School of Oriental and African Studies at the University of London and then spent several months studying at the National Taiwan Normal University in Taipei.
 In 1969, she joined the Center for Asian and African Studies at Colmex.
 This was the first department in Latin America to focus on Chinese studies.
 Funded by UNESCO the program was initially taught by visiting scholars from around the world with the plan to replace the teaching staff with Mexicans once they were trained.
 Botton became the first Mexican sinologist to join the center.
 Between 1972 and 1974 she worked on her doctorate, studying modern and classical Chinese language, history, and culture at the University of Michigan.